NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ```

-Next, you will declare a dependency on the [latest version](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz) of `hello` and instruct Nix to use `fetchzip`.
+Next, you will declare a dependency on the latest version of `hello`, and instruct Nix to use `fetchzip` to download the [source code archive](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz).
-It takes the URL to the file and a [SHA256 hash](https://en.wikipedia.org/wiki/SHA-2) of its contents.

 :::{note}
-`fetchzip` can fetch [more archives](https://nixos.org/manual/nixpkgs/stable/#fetchurl) than just zip files!
+`fetchzip` can fetch [more archives](https://nixos.org/manual/nixpkgs/stable/#fetchurl) than just] zip files!
 :::

-The hash cannot be known until after the tarball has been downloaded and unpacked.
+The hash cannot be known until after the archive has been downloaded and unpacked.
 Nix will complain if the hash supplied to `fetchzip` is incorrect.
 It is common practice to supply a fake one with `lib.fakeSha256` and change the derivation definition after Nix reports the correct hash: